-Senator Carmack Argued That Every Act of the President in the Panama Affair Has Been in Violation of the Law and His Acts Were Not Simply a Cause of War, But They Were War-Senator Spooner Replied to Senator Carmack, Defending the Course Taken by the President-Civil Service is Discussed in the House.
+Senator Carmack Argued That Every ama Affair Has Been in Violation of the Law and His Acts Were Not Simply a Cause of War, But They Were War-Senator Spooner Replied to Senator Carmack, Defending the Course Taken by the President-Civil Service is Discussed in the House.

-was again the principal subject of consideration in the Senate and as on yesterday the debate was spirited.
+Washington, January 13.-Panama was again the principal subject of consideration in the Senate and as on yesterday the debate was spirited.
 Today there were only two speakers and ing 100 fasteners at \$1.25 each, but between them they held the floor for about four hours.

 Mr. Carmack opened the proceedings with a set speech in pointed criticism of the President's course and was followed by Mr. Spooner in defense of the President's action.
-Mr. Tillman frequently interrupted Mr. Speener and there were a number of sharp encounters between them.
+Mr. Tillman frequently interrupted Mr. Spooner and there were a number of sharp encounters between them.
 When the Senate adjourned the Panama question was still before the Senate and it was announced that the discussion would be resumed tomor-

 The Panama resolution offered by Mr. Gorman was laid before the Senate and Mr. Carmack was recognized.
-He said that while he had the utmost respect for the office of the President he did not mean to conceal the excesses of that office, "And every act of the President in this wretched Panama business," he went on, "has been in violation of law, of statutory and international law and of the constitution of the United States."
-He spoke of the new isthmian power as darkness, misnamed the Panama republic."
-He compared the course of President Jackson in the Texas case with that of President Roosevelt in the present instance and commended the former at the expense of the latter.
-In that case, he said, there was no recognition until Mexico had abandoned the struggle.
-As for himself, when his conduct should be questioned, he would point to Andrew Jackson and not to Theodore Roosevelt as his guide and he had no doubt of the result."

-"The President had," he said, "made it plain that he had never intended to execute the Nicaragua provisions of the Spooner act.
+He said that while he had the utmost respect for the office of the President, he did not mean to conceal the excesses of that office, "And every act of the President in this wretched Panama business," he went on, "has been in violation of law, of statutory and international law and of the constitution of the United States."
+He spoke of the new isthmian power as "A hideous absorbtion of night and provides for the opening of the ports darkness, misnamed the Panama republic."
+He compared the course of President Jackson in the Texas case with that of President Roosevelt in dent today signed the proclamation the present instance and commend- putting into effect the treaty. ed the former at the expense of the was no recognition until Mexico had treaty: abandoned the struggle.
+As for himself, when his conduct should be questioned, he would point to Andrew Jackson and not to Theodore Rooseof the result."
+'The President had," he said, "made it plain that he had never intended to execute the Nicaragua provisions of the Spooner act.
 Never for one moment," he said, "did he consider any plan that had in it so little of the strenuous and the sensational as the execution of the law.
-If instead of peering into the future as Mr. Loomis tells us he did, he had peered into the law, he would have saved the country much trouble.
+If instead of the past practically by toleration.
+The peering into the future as Mr. Loomis tells us he did, he had peered into the law, he would have saved the country much trouble.'

 Mr. Carmack contended that President Roosevelt had not contented himself with recognition of Panama, but had intervened.
 "His acts were not simply offensive, not simply a cause of war, but they were war," he added.
-"As a matter of fact there never was any insurrection on the isthmus," said Mr. Car-"They speak of the rising," he said, " as the act of one man.
-Very true! and that one man was the present President of the United

-Discussing the act of Col. Black, of the United States Army in raising ence in these localities at an early over which Governor Terrell will prethe first flag in the Panama republic, the Senator criticised him sharply.
-"I do not believe that he would have engaged in this plot if he had not believed that he was doing the will of the administration.
+"As a matter of fact there never was any insurrection on the isthmus," said Mr. Carmack.
+"They speak of the rising," he said, " as the act of one man.
+Very true! and that one man was the present President of the United of the United States Army in raising ence in these localities at an early the first flag in the Panama republic, date of American consular officers the Senator criticised him sharply.
+"I and those of other nationalities-for men prominent in the Southern states. being in fifth story, which occasioned do not believe that he would have engaged in this plot if he had not believed that he was doing the will of the administration.
 That," he added, "is what I think, and if Col. Black is not punished, I will know that I am